 2. An employee must inform his or her supervisor of a conviction no later than five days after criminal conviction for illegal drug activity occurring on or off college premises while conducting college business.
 Failure to report such conviction will subject the employee to the Due Process Policy and Procedure as specified above.

 3. Any employee reasonably believed to constitute a risk to persons or property while operating any college equipment will not be permitted to do so.
 Any employee asked not to operate college equipment or drive a personal vehicle because of impairment, but who insists, will be advised that the college will immediately report this to the appropriate law enforcement agency, when applicable.

 4. Any employee with a drug or alcohol problem is encouraged to seek help.
-Such may be sought through the employee’s own resources or through his/her supervisor, the director of human resources or other agencies.
+Such may be sought through the employee’s own resources or through his/her supervisor, the Chief Human Resources Officer or other agencies.
 An employee’s request for assistance does not jeopardize his or her job rights.
 However, the seeking of such help does not prevent disciplinary action under any college policy violation for impaired job performance.